 Funding for support for students in Higher Education is provided through the Disabled Students’ Allowances (DSAs), which help pay the extra costs that you may have as a result of dyslexia.

 We can help you to apply to your Funding Authority for the Disabled Students’ Allowances to pay for your study related support.
-The Bridging the Gap Booklet explains the DSA process
+The Government website explains the DSA process.

 We will help you to arrange an assessment of support needs at an Assessment Centre.
 The Staffordshire Regional Access Centre is based at Staffordshire University and can offer you this assessment.

 We will put together a support agreement with you to make sure that recommendations made in your diagnostic assessment are put in place, for example, appropriate examination and assessment arrangements.